Subhodip1307/Batch-Script-Guide/Readme.md

 # Taking Input

-In this section we will learn about how we can take inputs from the user.
-First see an example then we will try to understand how the command is working.
+In this section, we will learn about how we can take input from the user.
+First, see an example then we will try to understand how the command is working.

 Example:-